dalzilio/mcc/README.md

 # MCC

+MCC is a tool designed for a very specific and narrow task: to transform the models of High-Level Petri nets, given in the PNML syntax, into equivalent Place/Transition nets.
+The name of the tool derives from the annual [Model-Checking Contest](https://mcc.lip6.fr/)), a competition of model-checking tools that provides a large and diverse collection of PNML models.
+Our choice in naming serves to underline the main focus of the tool, which is to provide a simple, open and extensible solution to lower the access cost for developers that would like to engage in this competition.

-MCC is a High-Level Net "Blaster" for the Model-Checking Contest (MCC).
-This tool can be used to unfold a PNML file (such as used for colored models in the [Model-Checking Contest](https://mcc.lip6.fr/)) into a Petri net.
-We support the generation of Petri nets in both the TINA (.net) and LOLA input formats.
+MCC the generation of Petri nets in both the TINA (.net) and LOLA input formats.

-We use the term *blaster*, instead of *unfolding*, to underline the fact that our translation is, in its principle, very crude.
-Nonetheless, we have made many improvements on the tool along the years and ```mcc``` is now a very efficient solution, on par with (and on many instances better) than comparable tools used for the same purpose.
+We have made many improvements on the tool along the years and it is now a very efficient solution, on par with (and on many instances more efficient than) other tools used for the same purpose.

 In the future, we plan to use the transformation to compute interesting properties of the models, like symetries and/or set of places that can be